K-223 (Kansas highway): History

-K-223 was planned by the Kansas Department of Transportation (KDOT) in a July 30, 1958 meeting to become a state highway through Leoville as soon as the roadway was brought up to state highway standards.
-Then by June 1959, the required projects were complete, and the highway became K-223 in a June 10, 1959 resolution.
+K-223 was planned by the Kansas Department of Transportation (KDOT) in a July 30, 1958 meeting to become a state highway through Leoville as soon as Sheridan and Decatur counties had brought the roadway up to state highway standards.
+By June 1959, the required projects had been completed by the counties, and the highway was designated K-223 through a June 10, 1959 resolution.
 The alignment of K-223 has not changed since its creation.
+On April 1, 1981, K-223's northern terminus was renumbered from US-383 to K-383.